A bit of an overcorrection? This year's Barkley Marathons proves too tough for every last runner with not a single finisher

 The Barkley Marathon.
 Here, the legs of Jim Nelson are cut and bleeding from the thorns of the sawbreyer bushes throughout the course.

-First off, after Jasmin Paris made history in 2024 by becoming the first woman to complete the course – something founder Laz said would never happen – the course has reportedly been made harder than ever.
+After Jasmin Paris made history in 2024 by becoming the first woman to complete the 100-mile course – something founder Laz said would never happen – the course was made harder than ever.

-A higher number of runners than usual are reportedly getting lost on the overgrown and poorly marked trail, probably owing to the fact that they're not allowed to use their GPS watches, or any GPS navigation at all for that matter.
+Dunn had earlier reported that navigation was more of an issue than usual on the overgrown and poorly marked trail, probably owing to the fact that they're not allowed to use their GPS watches, or any GPS navigation at all for that matter.

 "Seems a few people this year had ‘follow a veteran’ as their navigation plan.
 It didn’t work out for them. laz was unimpressed and described that mindset in strong words," says Dunn, later reporting that "a runner may be running down Hwy 62."